cdent/tiddlywebplugins.fastly/README.md

 The first is used in the middleware, the second in the store HOOKS.

+Once keys can be generated we can make the calling code.

+The middleware is fairly near the outside the stack but inside
+httpexceptor:

+* checks the request method for `GET` (by this time `HEAD` will have become `GET`)
+* since we are not having an exception we can assume this is a `200`
+* call current_uri_keys to get the keys as a list
+* add the Surrogate-Keys header with the keys space delimited, because of URI-encoding we're safe for spaces

+The store hooks call the purge:

+* the same hook can be used on tiddler, recipe and bag put and delete
+* it calls entity_to_keys
+* does a purge on each key, using the available py-fastly
+* for now this will be done sync and linear
+* there are some race risks but no bigger than the ones that already exist

 ## Discoveries, Hacks

 * While experimenting it was discovered that 302 responses are cached.